WRXinYue/ocean-hub/src/zh/docs/features/widgets.md

 ### Sticky Notes

 A text area where you can jot down short notes for yourself.
-You can save your sticky note and it will be available wherever you access Misskey Web.
+You can save your sticky note and it will be available wherever you access Ocean Web.

 ### Posting Form